SocketCluster/socketcluster/scc-guide.md

 Note that the step above is crucial if you don't want to use TLS/SSL - Otherwise the ingress load balancer service will not show up on your Rancher control panel until you add some credentials with the name `scc-tls-credentials` to your Rancher control panel (See Infrastructure &gt; Certificates page).

+### Running on Kubernetes with Baasil (for simple development and deployment)

+Baasil is an open source CLI tool and Baasil.io is a hosted 'as-a-service' Rancher/Kubernetes control panel.
-If you want to try SCC on K8s, the simplest way to get started is to sign up to a free trial account on http://baasil.io
+If you want to try SCC on K8s and you do not already have a K8s environment/cluster, the simplest way to get started is to sign up to a free trial account on http://baasil.io

+Note that you can use the baasil CLI tool (https://www.npmjs.com/package/baasil) to deploy your SocketCluster service/app to any Rancher/Kubernetes environment, you just have to modify the `~/.kube/config` file on your local machine to hold the configs for your own Rancher control panel (instead of the one hosted on Baasil.io).
+It is strongly recommended that you use Kubernetes with Rancher for consistency.
+See http://rancher.com/ for more details.

+To deploy to your own Rancher/K8s cluster and to run your service/app locally inside containers, follow the guide linked from this page (under `Installation`): https://github.com/SocketCluster/baasil-cli

 ## Running using Node.js directly